SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/editing-items.md

 ---
-uid: help-en-editing-items
+uid: help-en-edit-items
-title: Editing items
+title: Edit items
-description: Editing items
+description: In this how-to guide you'll learn how to edit a list item.
 author: SuperOffice RnD
 so.date: 02.23.2023
 keywords: list item